-Publishing the ASB Case Review/Community Trigger procedure
+Publishing the ASB Case Review procedure

-The relevant bodies must publish the ASB Case Review/Community Trigger procedure to ensure that victims are aware that they can apply to activate the procedures in appropriate circumstances.
+The relevant bodies must publish the ASB Case Review procedure to ensure that victims are aware that they can apply to activate the procedures in appropriate circumstances.

 Consideration should be given to where this information is published and how accessible the information is.
-For example, the title 'Community Trigger' in isolation may not be sufficient of itself to alert victims to the purpose of the procedures.
-More clearly linking the information to broader information about responding to anti-social behaviour and making it clear that the procedure is about seeking a case review, is recommended.
+For example, the title 'ASB Case Review' in isolation may not be sufficient of itself to alert victims to the purpose of the procedures.
+The best way of reaching audiences is to clearly link ASB Case Review information to broader information on reporting and responding to anti-social behaviour, and making it clear that the procedure is about seeking a review of the case.